kamalrawat77/agentic-iam-lab/learning-log.md

 Insight:
 A production agent is not one that never fails.
 A production agent is one that can recover from failure.

+## Nugget 040

+Learned:
+- State machines
+- State transitions
+- Agent workflow design
+- Loop-based execution

+Insight:
+An enterprise agent is best modeled as a workflow of states rather than a sequence of prompts.